 Mobile Wallet is a payment service operated under financial regulations and performed from or via a mobile device.
 The usage of this service is a prepaid method where first we need to recharge the wallet using a credit card, debit Card or net Banking, after which we can use the money in the wallet to make payments.
-After Demonetization, people who use mobile Wallet has increased.
-So the services regularly were given by the mobile wallet companies also increased.
-The services provided by this mobile wallets are also useful during a bank holiday in Maharashtra.
+After Demonetization, the number of people who use mobile Wallet has increased.
+So the services regularly given by the mobile wallet companies also increased.
+The services provided by these mobile wallets are also useful during a bank holiday in Maharashtra.

-Utility Bills - We can pay Utility bills such as electricity bill during a bank holiday in Maharashtra.
+Utility Bills - We can pay Utility bills such as electricity bills during a bank holiday in Maharashtra.
 The method is also very simple.
 All you need is to enter your consumer number then it will automatically show up the details such as the bill amount.
-All you need to have is sufficient funds in the wallet.
+All you need to have is sufficient funds in your wallet.

 There are some bank holidays in Maharashtra every year.
 There are many ways to use these holidays of which spending with a book is an option.
 Some reasons prove a book is better than watching Television.
-Here are few advantages of reading book.
+Here are a few advantages of reading books.

 Reading books helps you to increase your creativity.
 If we take a novel as an example.
-Everybody portraits the characters and environment in novel differently depending upon their thinking which helps in increasing creativity.
+Everybody portrays the characters and environment in a novel differently depending upon their thinking which helps in increasing creativity.

-You can read books anywhere including places with no cell signal, electricity, wifi, or satellite transmission.
-You can carry book anywhere and read which is not possible with other electronic devices.
+You can read books anywhere including in places with no cell signal, electricity, wifi, or satellite transmission.
+You can carry a book anywhere and read which is not possible with other electronic devices.

 There are many more advantages which you will get such as no one will get disturbed because of you.
 So it is advisable to spend with books during a bank holiday in Maharashtra.

 Selecting a book depends on your taste and mind.
 There are a lot of novels and books written by great authors.
-There are books with genres such as philosophy, fiction, non-fiction, much more.
+There are books with genres such as philosophy, fiction, non-fiction, and much more.
 It depends completely on you.
-Which one you want to go for.
+Which one do you want to go for?